cwi-swat/rascal-dotnet/README.md

   - Create some sample projects to test the fact extraction better than just it doesn't crash-testing.
   - Write about 'architecture'.
+  - Refactor the .NET & Java part to be more OO and less 'everything in one file'